inko-lang/inko/notes/instructions.md

 waste a compiled code object would have to store the literal names.
 These names are in turn used when sending messages.

+The Aeon VM supports 3 types of arguments when sending messages:

+* Positional arguments
+* Named arguments
+* Rest arguments

+Positional arguments are set in order:

+    example(1, 2, 3)

+Named arguments are set using the name of the argument, the order does not
+matter:

+    example(a = 1, c = 3, b = 2)

+Named arguments are simply mapped to their positional equivalents.

+A rest argument is an argument defined as `*argment` and consumes all arguments that were not assigned to positional arguments.
+For example, consider the following method definition:

+    def example(a, *other) { }

+When called using `example(a)` the `other` variable should be set to an empty array.
+When called using `example(a, b, c, d)` the `other` variable should be set to the array `[b, c, d]`.

+When a `send` instruction is invoked it will lookup the compiled code object of the method or raise a VM error if the method doesn't exist.
+It's up to compilers/languages to delegate non existing methods to a catch-all handler if needed.
+Once the compiled code object is found a new call frame is created and the arguments are set as local variables in the new call frame's register.
+These variables should be set in the same order as they are defined as arguments.

 ## return

 TODO